All Episodes

 Time Text

-And I can not find it reported anywhere how much fuel the Malaysian airliner was carrying.
+Well folks, I went out there and I looked and I cannot find it reported anywhere how much fuel the Malaysian airliner was carrying.

-I mean, even in articles about the amount of fuel from two days ago, we're told it's not clear exactly how much fuel the plane was carrying.
+I mean even in articles about the amount of fuel from two days ago, we're told it's not clear exactly how much fuel the plane was carrying.

 Yes, it is.